Skip to content

 Tactic 4: Run Strategic Promotions

 Promotions create urgency, and urgency drives action.
-When someone has been on the fence about subscribing, a limited-time discount is often the final push they need.
+When someone has been on the fence about subscribing, a limited-time offer is often the final push they need.

 Types of Promotions